The Bankrate promise

 Because you’ve already paid taxes on what you put in a Roth IRA, you can withdraw contributions anytime and for any reason.
 Then you can use the funds to open a 529 account, tax-free and penalty-free.

 But you may have to pay taxes and penalties on earnings in your Roth IRA if you’re younger than 59 ½ and your Roth IRA hasn’t been open at least five years.
-Like the traditional IRA, you might avoid the penalty if you use the funds on qualified education expenses (and not the 529).
+As with traditional IRA, you might avoid the penalty if you use the funds on qualified education expenses (and not on the 529).

 Pros of converting an IRA to a 529 plan

 If you plan to move money from your IRA to a 529 account, you might enjoy a few perks:

 - Higher contribution limits.
 You can contribute only up to $6,000 across all of your IRAs in 2022 (or $7,000 if you’re at least 50 years old).
 The IRS doesn’t specify contribution limits for 529 plans.
 While 529 plans set their own contribution limits, limits are often designed to cover several years of full-price tuition.

 - State tax incentives.
 The IRS doesn’t allow tax deductions on 529 plans.
 But your state might provide tax breaks when you contribute money to a 529 account.